ArashNasrEsfahani/HMM-POS-Tagger-with-Viterbi-and-Ngram-Comparison/README.md

 -   NumPy (for potential numerical operations)
 -   NLTK (optional, for tokenization or comparison)
--   Jupyter Notebook (for demonstration) requirements.txt
+-   Jupyter Notebook (for demonstration)

-The report emphasizes standard libraries, but a typical project setup would include these for utility.

-code
-Code
-download
-content_copy
-expand_less
-IGNORE_WHEN_COPYING_START
-IGNORE_WHEN_COPYING_END
-numpy
-nltk
-tqdm
-Git Commands to Create and Upload

-These commands assume you have the GitHub CLI (gh) installed and authenticated.

-code
-Bash
-download
-content_copy
-expand_less
-IGNORE_WHEN_COPYING_START
-IGNORE_WHEN_COPYING_END
-# Navigate to your project directory
-cd path/to/your/pos-tagging-project

-# 1. Initialize a local Git repository
-git init -b main

-# 2. Add all your project files (script, README.md, requirements.txt, etc.)
-git add .

 # 3. Make your first commit
 git commit -m "Initial commit: HMM Part-of-Speech Tagger project"